rashidabengali/Project1/README.md

 #### Alternatively
 ----------------------------------------------
 You can also search for the *Restaurants* directly from our list.
-The list shows the basic data like location and average rating of each Restaurant and in order to know more details for each, *Users* needs to click on it.
+The list shows the basic information like *location* and average *rating* of each Restaurant and in order to know more details for each, *Users* needs to click on it.

 ![Restaurant](images/TicTacToe_ani.gif)